iterative/dvc.org/content/docs/user-guide/project-structure/pipelines-files.md

 To load additional params files, list them in the top `vars`, in the desired order, e.g.:

-> Their paths will be evaluated based on
+> Params file paths will be evaluated based on
 > [`wdir`](/doc/user-guide/dvc-files/dvc.yaml#accepted-fields), if one given.

 ```yaml